 I'm intelligent and mature, which is difficult for me to admit, partly because I'm not very knowledgeable.
-I hope maintaining my curiosity and seeking out informative, interesting books will fix that.
+I hope maintaining my curiosity and seeking out informative, interesting books and articles will fix that.

 My ignorance is part of why my confidence and self-esteem are low.
 The rest is a result of depression and a difficult childhood.
 Mentioning these things here isn't a request for help or to otherwise fix me.
 I'm just trying to offer a clear picture of myself.
 I know many will be turned off by these aspects of my personality, but I believe they have made me more introspective and compassionate, as well as better able to judge my capabilities and weather difficult situations.

 I spend most of my time gaming and watching anime or other movies/shows, and I expect a certain willingness to share in those activities from anyone interested in developing a friendship.
 I enjoy exchanging favorites with friends.
 I like hiking, yoga, swimming, skating, and biking, and those activities are the bulk of my exercise (besides sex).
 I'm a homebody and not big on exercise (besides sex), though, so the occasional walk or yoga is all I usually manage.